CohenAuditoryLab/nSTRF_analysis/README.md

 **gstrfmodel.m**

-Fixed some errors in this script
+Fixed some errors in this script, used to record various indices

 **All other .m files**

 Monty's code/database of code from matlab/keck